Exus Blog Article

 Even after proper training, collections professionals need daily motivation to excel.
-When they have it, they perform better and achieve higher collections rates.
+When they have it, they perform better and achieve higher collection rates.

 But not every incentive program is successful.
-They must be smartly designed to actually increase collections results.
+They must be smartly designed to actually increase collection results.
 If they’re designed poorly, your department will end up spending money to achieve zero real results.

 This post offers tips on how collections managers can structure incentive programs so that collectors actually work harder and smarter to improve C&R results.

 Collectors are the front-line personnel responsible for day-to-day collections' success.
 Personnel performance is essential to the health of the organization.
 But, personnel costs are the greatest expense for a department.
 A department that cares for its personnel and takes the time to motivate them will be happy with results.

 That’s why incentives are so important: they encourage collector improvement in areas like compliance, communication, and technology usage with real-world rewards.
 Done right, they attract and retain top talent, which gives your department a serious competitive advantage.

 But, to achieve this result, you need to structure your incentive program with certain best practices in mind.